Gabrielbjb/Gabrielbjb/README.md

 ### Hi there 👋

-Currently know how to code C++, Web, Python, Pascal, C#, XAML, and Go
+Currently know how to code C++, Web, Python, Pascal, C#, .NET, and Go